rotenaple/GPS-Path-Tracker/README.md

 ## Functionality

-- Real-Time Location Tracking: Utilizes GPS to fetch and display the user's current latitude and longitude.
+-    Real-Time Location Tracking: Uses GPS for current location coordinates.
-- Speed Calculation: Displays the current speed of the user.
+-    Speed Calculation: Shows user's current speed.
-- Distance Measurement: Calculates and displays the linear distance to the next checkpoint.
+-    Distance Measurement: Calculates distance to the next checkpoint.
-- ETA Calculation: Provides an estimated time of arrival to the next checkpoint based on the current speed and distance.
+-    ETA Calculation: Estimates arrival time at the next checkpoint.
-- Manual Checkpoint Selection: You can manually choose the next checkpoint.
+-    Manual Checkpoint Selection: Enables choosing checkpoints manually.
+-    Path Saving: Saves multiple routes for later use. (not available in the web version)

 NB: The app typically updates checkpoints automatically.
 Manual selection is only recommended when the current checkpoint is passed by over 1 km.
 The "Find Nearest" feature attempts to find the two closest checkpoints, but it may not always be entirely accurate.